Alex-Trampert/4883-ProgTech-Trampert/Assignments/P10226/README.md

  AGAIN...
 A LITTLE WEIRD...
 In uDebug, I am getting correct output for every set of inputs...<br>
 ***HOWEVER***<br>
-When I submit to the online judge website, it says compilation error.
+When I submit to the online judge website, it says time limit exceeded.
 The program runs<br>
-perfectly in replit, and I'm not sure what error the website is throwing.
-I'm not even sure<br> where to start to try to fix the problem I don't have in replit.
+perfectly in replit almost immediately, and I'm not sure what loop the website is getting<br>
+stuck in.
+I'm not even sure where to start to try to fix the problem.